MasoudFallahpour/ReleaseTracker/README.md

 Now you're good to go.
 Good luck!

 If you want to track the latest version of AndroidX libraries then take a look at [Jetpack Release Tracker](https://github.com/lmj0011/jetpack-release-tracker).

+# Technology Stack
+Release Tracker uses (almost) the latest and greatest technologies of Android development.
+The following list highlights the tech stack of Release Tracker:
+- MVVM
+- ViewModel
+- Coroutines
+- LiveData
+- Room
+- Navigation
+- Dagger Hilt
+- Material Design Components
+- WorkManager
+- Retrofit
+- Timber

 # Contributing
 Pull requests are welcome!
-If you have a feature request or bug report, please open a new issue so I can track it.
+If you have a feature request or bug report, please open a new issue so it could be tracked.

 License
 =======